mshayduk/eurostat/README.md

 # EU Open Data Explorer
-my  first shiny app
+my  first shiny demo application

 #### About this App ####

-This shiny app reads the tab-separated-values dataset of European Unemployment Rate, subsets it according to the user input and visualize the results with the <span class=code>googleVis</span> package for R.
+This shiny app reads the tab-separated-values dataset of European Unemployment Rate, subsets it according to the user input and visualize the results with the *googleVis* package for R.
-The App appearance is driven by the <span class=code>shinydashboard</span>  R-package.
+The App appearance is driven by the *shinydashboard*  R-package.
 The best use-case for dashboards is different compared to the case covered in this demo app, but dashboards suggest the out-of-box good-looking skin and compact layout.

 The user inputs for subsetting the dataset (the ***selector input*** and the ***radio button***) are located in the sidebar.
 The output is presented in the tabulated body page.
 The additional ***selector input***  will appear automatically on the sidebar when needed.